Flower Fly (Toxomerus geminatus)

 Detailing the physical features, habits, territorial reach and other identifying qualities of the Flower Fly.

-The harmless, tiny, hovering Flower Fly is a clever mimic of bees and wasps that gets noticed when it comes around.
+The harmless, tiny, hovering Flower Fly is a clever mimic of bees and wasps that gets noticed every time it comes around.